 Base Camp Lohajung, 7662 Ft.

 12th December 2020, Trek Day 1 and we woke up between the great Himalayas to a heavenly sunrise.
 We woke up at 6 AM.
 It was really cold and that was the best view I had of my bed.
-We hadn’t seen the location as we had travelled in the dark and when we saw it in the morning we were stunned, I felt that the bad roads and no network is all for the good as it maintains the sanity and beauty of this place.
-The more it gets connected to the world, the more commercialised it will get.
+We hadn’t seen the location as we had traveled in the dark and when we saw it in the morning we were stunned, I felt that the bad roads and no network were all for the good as they maintain the sanity and beauty of this place.
+The more it gets connected to the world, the more commercialized it will get.

 We spent almost 2 hours doing a photoshoot, whereas we should have done some preparation and warm-up for the trek.
 We had to rent a couple of gears and also pack our offloading bags (bags which will be carried to the next base camp by mules, so you can just trek by yourself without carrying the heavy bag) and get ready by 9 AM, for which, we were of course late.